typedb/typedb/docs/pages/academy/2-GRAQL/2-get-queries.md

 ($x, $y) isa located-in; get;
 ```

-Did you answer, by any chance, answer "return everything that is in a(ny) country named ‘USA’"?
+Did you answer, by any chance, "return everything that is in a(ny) country named ‘USA’"?
 If so, you are almost right.

 Try it now in the dashboard